This page about a possible gout cause that's little known, was last reviewed or updated on 9 March 2017.

 And the third is, once you have uric acid (UA) down to a flare-free level, it would only be a good idea to lower it further if attacks resume at what had been the flare-free level.
 All this means a regular uric acid blood test for the rest of your life.

-And you could consider another test.
+You could consider another test.
 An antioxidant blood test is not a regular event, but you can get it done in many countries if you are so minded. i.e. you find out your blood level of antioxidants, ex uric acid.
 Ask your doctor, or a nutritionist, for more details or use the search box on our home page.
 Use the link to our home page at the bottom of this page.
 Then enter antioxidant blood tests plus the name of your country

 STAY ALIVE WITH FIVE

 You eat antioxidants naturally in fruit, veg and spices needless to say.
 The ORAC score is an amount of antioxidants in foods, which come from vitamins, flavonoids and other nutrients.
 A higher number means more antioxidant activity against oxygen radicals than a lower number.
-The amounts in spices, are high but really they are low, because we don't spice our food that much.
+The amounts in spices, seem high but really they are low, because we don't spice our food that much.
 Ginger and garlic might be exceptions – maybe you could eat 100 grams (about 3½ ounces) of both ginger and garlic a day.

 Generally, fruits score higher than veggies and among the fruits berries have good ORAC scores.
 The best berries are chokeberries (aka aronia berries), elderberries and black raspberries.
 These top three are not widely eaten, but following up behind, and still high scoring, are popular berries like strawberries, red raspberries, blueberries, bilberries, blackberries and blackcurrants.